RasaHQ/spaCy-integration-demo/readme.md

 ## intent:talk_code
 - i want to talk about python- How do you do inline delegates in vb.net like python
 - Code to ask yes/no question in javascript
-- Executing JavaScriptfrom Flex: Is this javascriptfunction dangerous?
+- Executing JavaScript from Flex: Is this javascript function dangerous?
 - What does this python error mean?
 ...
 ```